 How this benefits investors

 Most competitors' ratings are based on past performance.
 As a result, they encourage investors to allocate assets to areas that have already increased in price significantly, and away from those that have already fallen.
-This is a buy high, sell low strategy.
+Simply put, this is a buy high, sell low strategy!

 The ALTAR Score™ works differently by encouraging investors to dynamically allocate assets away from areas that may be overheated (where fundamentals have not kept pace with price increases) and into areas of more value (where prices may not fully reflect underlying fundamentals).

-For an in-depth discussion of the ALTAR Score™, advantages and academic foundations, download our Research of ETFs guidebook.
+For an in-depth discussion of the ALTAR Score™, advantages and academic foundations, download ourguidebook.